 Your wallet’s 12-24 word backup is — well, your wallet’s backup.
 Meaning that if you hand over those 12-24 words to other people, they will easily gain access to your NFTs and your cryptocurrencies, and they can easily send it out to the hacker’s or scammer’s wallet.

 How do you fix this problem?

 Simply keep the backup to yourself.
-Legitimate admins of any legitimate NFT collection wouldn’t ask for your wallet’s backup.
+Legitimate admins or team members of any legitimate NFT collection wouldn’t ask for your wallet’s backup.

 Use a hardware wallet

 Today, malware and viruses are one of the leading causes of people losing their NFTs and cryptocurrencies.

 While using a hardware wallet like the Ledger Nano X wouldn’t make your NFTs unhackable, it will definitely beef up your wallet’s security by a huge margin.